Get exclusive member benefits & effect social change. Join Today

-People experiencing depression may occasionally feel anxious.
-People suffering from phobias worry about one particular thing, but people suffering from GAD worry about a number of different topics over a long period of time (six months or more), or may not be able to identify the source of their worry.
+People with depression may occasionally feel anxious, and people who have a phobia worry about one particular thing.
+But people with GAD worry about a number of different topics over a long period of time (six months or more), or they may not be able to identify the source of their worry.

 Causes of and risk factors for GAD may include:

-According to the Mayo Clinic, women are twice as likely to experience GAD than men.
+According to the Mayo Clinic, women are twice as likely as men to experience GAD.

 GAD is diagnosed with a mental health screening that your primary care provider can perform.
-They will ask you questions about your symptoms and how long you’ve been experiencing them.
+They will ask you questions about your symptoms and how long you’ve had them.
 They can refer you to a mental health specialist, such as a psychologist or psychiatrist.

-Medical tests may also be used to determine whether there is an underlying illness or substance abuse problem causing your symptoms.
-Anxiety has been linked to gastroesophageal reflux disease (GERD), thyroid disorders, heart disease, and menopause.
+Your doctor may also do medical tests to determine whether there is an underlying illness or substance abuse problem causing your symptoms.
+Anxiety has been linked to:

-If your primary care provider suspects that a medical condition or substance abuse problem is the cause of the anxiety, they may perform more tests.
+If your primary care provider suspects that a medical condition or substance abuse problem is causing anxiety, they may perform more tests.
 These may include:

-This involves meeting regularly to talk with a mental health professional.
+This treatment involves meeting regularly to talk with a mental health professional.
 The goal is to change your thinking and behaviors.
-This approach has been successful in achieving permanent change in many people who suffer from anxiety, and is considered first-line treatment of anxiety disorders in persons who are pregnant.
-Others have found that the benefits of cognitive behavioral therapy have provided long-term relief from anxiety.
+This approach has been successful in creating permanent change in many people with anxiety.
+It’s considered first-line treatment for anxiety disorders in people who are pregnant.
+Others have found that the benefits of cognitive behavioral therapy have provided long-term anxiety relief.

 In therapy sessions, you will learn how to recognize and control your anxious thoughts.
 Your therapist will also teach you how to calm yourself when upsetting thoughts arise.

-Doctors often prescribe medicines along with therapy to treat GAD.
+Doctors often prescribe medications along with therapy to treat GAD.

 Short-term medications relax some of the physical symptoms of anxiety, such as muscle tension and stomach cramping.
-These are called anti-anxiety medicines.
+These are called anti-anxiety medications.
 Some common anti-anxiety medications are:

-Anti-anxiety medicines aren’t meant to be taken for long periods of time, as they have a high risk for dependence and abuse.
+Anti-anxiety drugs aren’t meant to be taken for long periods of time, as they have a high risk of dependence and abuse.

-There is a very low risk of young adults experiencing an increase in suicidal thoughts at the beginning of treatment with antidepressants.
+There is also a very low risk of increased suicidal thoughts in young adults at the beginning of treatment with antidepressants.
 Stay in close contact with your prescriber if you’re taking antidepressants.
 Make sure you report any mood or thought changes that worry you.